saucelabs/sauce-docs/docs/visual/e2e-testing/setup.md

 ### Apply UI Changes
-1. Next, we'll run a test containing a UI change to the Swag Labs website (login button color changes from red to green).
-The change is pre-written into the test scripts and will activate once you execute the run command corresponding to the framework you used in the [Run Test](#run-test) step:
+1. Next, we'll run a test containing a UI change to the Swag Labs website in which a button color changes from red to green.
+The change is pre-written into the test scripts and will activate once you execute the run command corresponding to the framework you used in the [Run Test](#run-test-1) step:

   <Tabs
       defaultValue="WebdriverIO"